-There is a concern we repeatedly hear from our customers, is buying a cheap used engine risky?
+There is a concern we repeatedly hear from our customers, is buying cheap used engines risky?
 The short answer is no. Buying cheap used engines isn’t as risky as you think.

-If you’re interested in finding out why then read on.
+If you’re interested in finding out more reasons why buying cheap used engines isn’t risky as your think, then read on.

 This doubt is valid, but it has a fundamental flaw.
 It is based on mistrust.
-The truth is, there is a general perception that used parts are short-lived and end up being a bad investment.
-When we talk about a cheap used engine, obviously, the fear of losing your hard-earned money is even greater.
+The truth is, there is a general perception that used auto parts are short-lived and end up being a bad investment.
+When we talk about cheap used engines, obviously, the fear of losing your hard-earned money is even greater.

 Now, what would you say if someone guaranteed you that by buying a cheap used engine, you are making a money-saving investment?
 As we said a moment ago, the issue here is trust.
 So let’s look at the factors you should consider before buying a cheap used engine.

 - Vendor reputation.
 If you want to reduce the risk of being scammed, the first step is to investigate the seller’s reputation.
 Keep in mind that Googling “cheap used car engines for sale” and going for the first result is not a good idea.
 In this sense, we recommend you to prefer established businesses over individuals since it is easier to check their reputation.

 - Is the engine tested?
 Favor engines that have been previously tested.
 This increases the chance of getting an engine in good condition.

 - Check the warranty.
 Although many people don’t know it, reputable businesses stand behind the used engines they sell with a warranty.
 Remember we talked about trust before?
 A business that does not offer a warranty on their used engines is usually a red flag.